RyanLi11/XGRIP-EXECUTIVE-DASHBOARD/README.md

 ## **Impact**

-The dashboard provides clear and actionable insights into sales, profits, and product performance, enabling the XGRIP team to make data-driven decisions.
-It offers users a visually appealing interface with interactive features and seamless data updates, significantly improving the efficiency of business reporting and analysis.
+The dashboard delivers clear, actionable insights into sales, profits, and product performance, helping the XGRIP team make more informed, data-driven decisions.
+With a clean, interactive interface and automated data refresh, it significantly improves reporting efficiency and enhances the overall decision-making process.

 ---